s1adem4n/tado-api-proxy/README.md

 ### 2. Add Your Account

+> [!TIP]
+> Use a secondary account instead of your main tado account.
+Create a new account, invite it to your home, and add it to the proxy.
+This can protect your primary account from potential bans (but it is not guaranteed).
+See the [Reducing Ban Risks](#reducing-ban-risk) section for more tips on avoiding bans!

 1. Open http://localhost:8080 and log in with your superuser credentials
 2. Add a tado account (email + password)
 3. Tokens for the web and mobile clients are created automatically